 The company you’re applying to knows you want to intern there; otherwise, you wouldn’t have sent them a resume!
 Instead of writing about why you want the internship, focus on how the company can benefit from taking you on as an intern.

 Don’t Worry About Your Lack of Work Experience

 Companies know that interns from colleges typically have little to no work experience.
-Rather than mentioning your lack of on-the-job experience, find ways to make your coursework and extracurriculars highlight your relevant skills.
+Rather than mentioning your lack of on-the-job experience, find ways to make your coursework and extracurricular activities highlight your relevant skills.

 For example, you can talk about:

 - How you took the lead in a school project

 - Your appreciation for teamwork as a member of the football team